TheGreatFable/AboutAliYazbek/index.md

 •	Completed a 300-hour English Language Program under the auspice of the State University of New York

-•	Coursework: English, Arabic, French, Law, Social Sciences, Quantitative management, Financial mathematics, Math, Computer graphics, Applied computing, Applied computing and OPL, Introduction to the algorithm, Introduction to the algorithm and programming 1, Programming 2, Introduction and practice to networks, Practice the web, Practice in operating systems, Networks and internet, Maintenance methodology, Assembly of computers, Computer Technology
+•	Courses: English, Arabic, French, Law, Social Sciences, Quantitative management, Financial mathematics, Math, Computer graphics, Applied computing, Applied computing and OPL, Introduction to the algorithm, Introduction to the algorithm and programming 1, Programming 2, Introduction and practice to networks, Practice the web, Practice in operating systems, Networks and internet, Maintenance methodology, Assembly of computers, Computer Technology

 ## Certifications {#option1}